 56. PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE:

-aims at prevention of harassment of employees and lays down the guidelines for
+prevention of harassment of employees and lays down the guidelines for identification, reporting and

-During the financial year ended March 31, 2024, no complaints pertaining to sexual
+During the financial year ended March 31, 2025, no complaints pertaining to sexual harassment have been

 57. EVENT BASED DISCLOSURES